How to Advertise Your Restaurant For FreeLast updated on 6/20/2018

 Today, consumers live in a world where information is expected to be delivered instantaneously.
 Most everything is researched online, and many business directories have switched from the classic Yellow Book, to an online format.
 Websites like Yelp, Yahoo, Google Places, Yellow Pages, Super Pages, and Switchboard offer free services that business owners can sign up for to create their own page listings.
-A Google+ Business page is also a great service that will help your restaurant "get on the map."
-Including information such as contact info and a link to your website, will allow customers to find you easier on local search rankings.
+Including information such as contact info and a link to your website will allow customers to find you easier on local search rankings.

 Become a Member of Your Chamber of Commerce